 Our Agency is normally secured during our non-service hours; however, circumstances may present themselves which necessitate the Health Officer or Administrative Services Director to designate the building "locked down" until further notice.
-The normal procedure Agency's text alerting system will be used to initiate use of the Emergency Call List process notify employees as soon as practical.
+The Agency's text alerting system will be used to notify employees as soon as practical.
 Employees are expected to text "1" back to the agency to confirm message was received.
 The Emergency Call Down list will be used in the event of a failure in the texting system.
-In the event that staff are already en-in route to work, or did not receive their text or call, they may find that one of the above lock down conditions exists.
-Either the The Health Officer, or Administrative Services Director, -(or (their designee or - possibly Public Safety) should already be present and will direct the staff accordingly.
+In the event that staff are already in route to work, or did not receive their text or call, they may find that one of the above lock down conditions exists.
+The Health Officer, Administrative Services Director, (their designee or Public Safety) should already be present and will direct the staff accordingly.
 It is important that staff maintain their Agency identification badge with them at all times so that they may be positively identified by whoever may be monitoring the entrance.
-If admitted to the building staff will be directed to a conference room where a briefing will take place to advise them of the situation are requested to maintain personal preparedness in order to mobilize agency resource as soon as possible.
-The following steps are followed in the event of an Agency emergency response request:
+If admitted to the building staff will be directed to a conference room where a briefing will take place to advise them of the situation

-G. MASTER DISASTER CHECKLIST - Approved 1/31/07 INITIAL RESPONSE PLAN
+G. DISASTER INITIAL RESPONSE PLAN